abhishek-kumar-code/Redfish_Public/Specification.md

   *ProfileName.vMajorVersion_MinorVersion_Errata.json*

 For example, version 1.2.0 of the BasicServer profile would be named "BasicServer.v1_2_0.json".
 The file name shall include the Profile name and Profile version matching those property values within the document.

+##### Dictionary file naming

+The binary file describing a Redfish Device Enablement Dictionary follows the Redfish Schema file naming conventions for the schema that the dictionary is converted from.
+The file names for Dictionaries shall be formatted as:

+  *DictionaryName_vMajorVersion.dict*

+For example, version 1.2.0 of the Chassis dictionary would be named "Chassis_v1.dict".

 ##### OEM schema file naming